ag04/CodeOfConduct/README.md

 We expect everyone to follow these rules anywhere in AGENCY04 project codebases, issue trackers, chat-rooms, and mailing lists and of course live conversations .

 Finally, don't forget that it is human to make mistakes!
 We all do.
-Let’s work together to help each other, resolve issues, and learn from the mistakes that we will all inevitably make from time to time.
+Let's work together to help each other, resolve issues, and learn from the mistakes that we will all inevitably make from time to time.

 ## Thanks
 Thanks to [thoughtbot Code of Conduct](https://thoughtbot.com/open-source-code-of-conduct) - this text has largely been copied from it - we feel that it states our intentions and thoughts perfectly.